spree-contrib/spree_sitemap/README.md

 - Provides basic sitemap of a Spree site
 - Allows you to easily add additional sitemaps for pages you add to your site

 Special Thanks
 =====
+- The creators of the rails sitemap gem
+- To all who have provided pull requests, its is much appreciated

-Copyright (c) 2010 [name of extension creator], released under the New BSD License
+Copyright (c) 2011 Joshua Nussbaum, released under the New BSD License